 So, when they ask, I get the feeling they want to know what makes that “heart” tick — and that’s quite a journey, one that I really trace back to that valentine.
 If you’d like to hear more about all that, here goes . . .

-My first grade class had been asked to draw a book cover for Miss Broton, with an exciting story name and a great picture on the cover.
+It all began in my first grade class, when Miss Broton asked us to draw a book cover with an exciting story name and a great picture on the cover.
 Crayon in hand, I named my story “The Valentine That Ran Away.”
 My pink valentine had funny, skinny legs and a twinkle in its dot eyes as it seemed to be speeding off the page.
 I was thrilled when Miss Broton looked at each of our covers, and let us go home with them.
 They were done.

 But I wasn’t.
 The cover I had made inspired me.
 Where did the Valentine go?
 What happened to it?
 Did someone find it and take it home?
 I wanted to know the end of the story.
 But to do that, I had to write it.
 And I did.
 The next day I marched back into class with my completed story and gave it to a surprised Miss Broton, who of course had no inkling that anyone would actually write their story.
 She read my story, laughed a couple of times, and then shared my feat with the class.
 Which was all marvelous, of course, until Miss Broton told the class that everyone else could do what Kaeryn had done.
 A few of my classmates actually glared at me.
-(No help for my popularity contest.)
+(This did my popularity contest no favors.)